Alyeko/alyeko.github.io/coolmaps.md

-# Making Cool Maps with Popups
+# Cool Maps with Folium and Geopy
 **Tools Used: Python, Geopandas, Geopy, Folium**

 **Description:**